Huddle Space Design

 - Huddles Spaces typically feature equipment such as a video conferencing solution, LCD or LED monitor, a small central table that allows for sitting or standing, an interactive or regular whiteboard and chairs (optional).

-Why Work With InSight Systems?
+Why Work With InSight Systems On Your Huddle Space Design?